As author Brené Brown explains in the preface of her book, the phrase “Daring Greatly” comes from a speech by Theodore

 For how this philosophy applies to our professional lives, pay special attention to Chapter 6 – Disruptive Engagement: Daring to Rehumanize Education and Work, in which Brown explores how shame and blame erode an organization’s culture and effectiveness.
 To combat this, she offers four excellent strategies for building shame-resilient organizations, based largely on learning how to give and receive honest, constructive feedback.
 No one wants to look weak at work, but when you stop thinking of vulnerability as weakness and start thinking of it as a way to more honestly engage with work, “daring greatly” becomes a powerful tool on the way to excellence.

 Don’t be intimidated by Brown’s background in social work and psychology.
 Daring Greatly is eminently readable and surprisingly fun and anecdotal.
 It’s a book I can see myself returning to repeatedly in the future.
 In fact, I was so inspired by Daring Greatly, I downloaded and printed a copy of Brown’s “Daring Greatly Manifesto” to keep in my office at work.
 (See the link below.)
 I highly recommend it for anyone interested in rethinking not only how we engage with our work, but with our lives as well.

 Following are links to discussion questions and supplemental material for a pro book club discussion of this book.

-- Brené Brown’s official website, which includes a ton of material, including videos and beautiful printables of her Daring Greatly Manifesto, and lists of her favorite books in categories such as Creativity and Wholehearted Reading.
+- Brené Brown’s official website, which includes a ton of material, including videos and beautiful printables of her Daring Greatly Manifesto, and lists of books she’s reading.

 - Brown’s TED Speaker page, which includes a link to her 2010 TEDx Houston talk “The Power of Vulnerability”, one of the top five most-viewed TED talks in the world.